The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

 Notes

-- I don't recommend buying light canned coconut cream or canned coconut milk as they contain less 'thick scoopable cream' compared to regular canned coconut cream.
-Otherwise, you'll need to buy too many cans to get the required amount of coconut cream in the recipe.
+- If you can, avoid buying light canned coconut cream or even full-fat coconut milk as they contain less ‘thick scoopable cream’ compared to regular canned coconut cream.
+Otherwise, you’ll need to buy too many cans to get the required amount of coconut cream in the recipe.
+If you don’t want to use coconut cream, you can substitute it with more vegan cream cheese.
+Or, you can use firm silken tofu if you add it to a blender (your cheesecake will also be softer).

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.